Keyboard shortcuts

 - name: Validate commits

-run: git std check --range ${{ github.event.pull_request.base.sha }}..${{ github.sha }}
+run: git std lint --range ${{ github.event.pull_request.base.sha }}..${{ github.sha }}

 JSON output for scripting:

-git std check --range main..HEAD --format json
+git std lint --range main..HEAD --format json

 Appendix A — Conventional Commit Grammar